-Oh my goodness, oh my goodness… These little babies are absolutely fabulous!!
-An impressive use of leftovers — and it’s quick!
+Oh my goodness, oh my goodness – Leftover Turkey Kentucky Hot Brown… These little babies are absolutely fabulous!!
+An impressive use of leftovers — and so quick!

-This recipe is healthier than typical hot browns
+But this recipe is healthier than typical hot browns!
+A really slimmed down version.

 These made a wonderful weekend breakfast treat that we demolished with alarming speed..